Haptic-Bytes/DataCube/README.md

 ### Cura (for FDM printers)

+We recommend to use PrusaSlicer rather than Cura, because it seems to handle the bridges a bit better.
+But Cura should be mostly fine as well.

 | Setting | Value | Description |
 | --- | --- | --- |
 | Supports | None | see description for PrusaSlicer |